Scheduling Problems

 linear constraint which states that at least a pause of length

-should be observed after activity a
+restTime should be observed after activity a is completed before

-activity b
+activity b can start.

 a.End + restTime <= b.Begin